gazzmaniac/SMD2000_cpu-card/README.md

 ## Bracket
 A STL file and FreeCad (v0.20.1) file for 3d printable keystone bracket for the CPU card is included.
 The bracket has holes for subminiature toggle switches to enable/disable autoboot and the card itself.
 The size is standard but is specifically designed around mouser part numbers 737-SW-T3-1A-A-A3-S1 and 737-SW-T3-4B-A-A3-S2.
 When the print is complete you will need to bend the bracket into shape (should be relatively obvious how it works).
 To bend the bracket I warm it with hot air at 140 degrees C to soften it then bend it around the edge of my workbench to get a nice tight corner.
+Use M3 screws, star washer, and nuts to attach to card.

 ## References
 Ram and IDE from A500_8MB_ide2 project.